Key Takeaways

 Live-in Foreign Domestic Helpers

-- Live-in foreign domestic helpers in Hong Kong are not subject to the statutory minimum wage of HKD 40 per hour.
-Instead, they are entitled to the Minimum Allowable Wage (MAW) of HKD 4,870 per month and free food or a food allowance of at least HKD 1,236 per month.
+Live-in foreign domestic helpers (FDHs) in Hong Kong are not covered by the Minimum Wage Ordinance.
+Instead, they are entitled to the Minimum Allowable Wage of HKD 4,990 per month, along with free food or a food allowance of at least HKD 1,236 per month.
+Like the statutory minimum hourly rate, the MAW is regularly reviewed by the Labour and Welfare Bureau.

-- Work experience students during a period of exempt student employment.
-This refers to a special arrangement between a work experience student (under 26 years old) and their employer.
-This agreement allows for a continuous period of up to 59 days within their employment contract to be considered exempt from minimum wage regulations.
+Work experience students during a period of exempt student employment are not covered by or entitled to the statutory minimum wage.
+This exemption allows work experience students under 26 years old and their employers to agree on a continuous period of up to 59 days within the employment contract where minimum wage regulations do not apply.

 - The student must not have had any previous periods of exempt student employment in the same calendar year.

 - Before starting the current employment contract, the student must provide their employer with a statutory declaration confirming point (a).
-The exemption from the minimum wage does not hold if a work experience student has not agreed with the employer to consider a specific period as exempt student employment.
+The exemption from the minimum wage is not valid if a work experience student has not agreed with the employer to consider a specific period as exempt student employment.

 Please refer to this note for student employees for more information about student interns.